-But whether you are a veteran tax filer or a brand new entrepreneur filing your very first company tax return in Malaysia, here are a few things you need to keep an eye on this year-
+Whether you are a veteran tax filer or a brand new entrepreneur filing your very first company tax return in Malaysia, here are a few things you need to keep an eye on this year.

 - Malaysia adopts a territorial system of income taxation.
 If the income of your business is accrued in or derived from Malaysia, then you have to pay a tax on it.
 The income derived from the source outside Malaysia is exempt from tax in Malaysia.
 If your business is in the banking, insurance or sea and air transport business then the income remitted back to Malaysia from a foreign land is also taxable.

-- The standard rate of taxation is 24%.
-For small and medium enterprise (SME) with paid-up capital not more than 2.5 millions, the first RM500,000 Chargeable Income will be tax at 18% (effective from year of assessment 2019 the rate is 17%), and the Chargeable Income above RM500,000 will be tax at 24%.
+The standard rate of corporate tax in Malaysia in 2021 is 24%.
+For small and medium enterprises (SME) with paid-up capital, not more than 2.5 million, the first RM500,000 Chargeable Income will be taxed at 18% (effective from year of assessment 2019 the rate is 17%), and the Chargeable Income above RM500,000 will be taxed at 24%.

-What are the various tax deduction and incentives offered under the corporate taxation law in Malaysia?
+What are the various tax deductions and incentives offered under the corporate taxation law in Malaysia?

 - In general, all expenses and outgoing amounts which deal with the production of the income are deductible — for example, the salary of employees, rental of the premises, advertisement costs, insurance and more.

-- However, there are some costs which are not deductible.
+- However, there are some costs that are not deductible.
 These range from startup or set up costs to bad debts to the first painting of the premises and entertainment of customers.

 - Company taxation in Malaysia also offers a bouquet of tax incentives to certain businesses as well.
 Industries such as manufacturing, hotels, healthcare, IT services, biotechnology Islamic finance, tourism, venture capital, energy conservation, and environmental protection enjoy incentives such as tax holidays for up to 10 years, double deductions, extra allowances on capital expenditure incurred, reinvestment capital allowances, accelerated capital allowances and more.

-- This year the government has introduced a further 1% reduction in the corporate tax rate.
-For the assessment year 2016-2017 it stood at 19%, the corporate tax rate in 2018 dropped to 18% in Malaysia, and the government has announced a further reduction to 17% for SMEs with paid capital below RM2.5m and the rate only applicable on the first Chargeable Income of RM500,000.
+- In 2020 the government introduced a further 1% reduction in the corporate tax rate.
+For the assessment year 2016-2017, it stood at 19%, the corporate tax rate in 2018 dropped to 18% in Malaysia, and the government has announced a further reduction to 17% for SMEs with paid capital below RM2.5m and the rate only applicable on the first Chargeable Income of RM500,000.
 For Chargeable Income above RM500,000 will be taxed at 24%.